wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 > *Translate-time attributes* are not allowed in places where removal of the syntax node would lead to syntactically incorrect code.
 The current set of *translate-time attribute* locations guarantees that the code is syntactically correct after specialization.
 This is why *translate-time attributes* are not allowed before expressions.

 ### Update to the WGSL grammar
-The WGSL grammar allows attributes in several locations where *translate-time attribute* are not allowed (1).
-Conversely, the WGSL grammar does not allow attributes in several locations where *translate-time attribute* are allowed (2).
+The WGSL grammar allows attributes in several locations where *translate-time attributes* are not allowed (1).
+Conversely, the WGSL grammar does not allow attributes in several locations where *translate-time attributes* are allowed (2).

 Refer to the [updated grammar appendix](#appendix-updated-grammar) for the list of updated grammar non-terminals.